What Is Strength-Endurance? A Tactical Athlete's Guide

 Enhances work capacity

-This means strength endurance is not just about lifting more reps—it’s about building the systems that support repeated effort.
+This means strength endurance is not just about lifting more reps, it’s about building the systems that support repeated effort.
+That broader view of work capacity development is another foundational concept every strength endurance athlete should understand.

 Signs You Need More Strength Endurance